 It must be stressed that it is a vague term and its use is reducing in orthopedic practice and literature.
 The term was more common when the diagnostic workup was limited and conditions of similar symptoms were clubbed together.

 Thus, there is an internal damage to the resulting in certain disorders of joint including torn meniscus, loose bodies in the knee and damaged ligaments.

 Internal derangement of the knee does not include chronic disorders such as osteoarthritis of the knee, chondromalacia patellae, discoid meniscus, and meniscal cysts.

 There is often a preceding acute event resulting in soft tissue injury to knee structures.

 Anatomy of Knee Joint

-Knee is the largest joint in the body.
+The knee is the largest joint in the body.
 It is a synovial hinge type of a joint.
-Femur, tibia, patella and fibula are articulating bones.
+Femur, tibia, patella, and fibula are articulating bones.

 [read a detailed anatomy of knee joint]

 [Read anatomy of menisci]

 The primary articulation is between Condyles of femur & tibia.
 Patella is a sesamoid bone present anteriorly and articulates with femoral condyle.